Gluten-Free Stuffing! Easy, classic stuffing – full of flavor and perfect for your holiday feasts!

-First toasting the bread is key.
-My dad would always leave bread out the day before he made stuffing to let it dry out a bit.
-But how much the bread drys out depends on the humidity of where you live, how old the bread is, etc. Toasting the bread is faster and guarantees a good texture (and toasty flavor) every time.
+Toast the bread!
+Toasting gluten-free bread for stuffing is key.
+Traditionally homemade stuffing is made with day-old bread that has had a chance to dry out.
+How much the bread drys out can depend on the humidity of where you live, how old the bread is, etc. Toasting the bread is faster and guarantees a good texture (and toasty flavor) every time.

-I also found that adding a few eggs to the mix helps to hold everything together.
+Add a few eggs to the mix.
+Adding a few eggs to the liquid mixture helps to hold everything together.
 Good stuffing should be cohesive, but not one big gloop.
 The eggs help to make this stuffing the consistency of bread pudding.

 Paleo Thanksgiving Stuffing from Noshtastic